decentralized-identity/ion/docs/Q-and-A.md

 (_@TheHenryTsai_)

 ## *Q: How does it work?
 You need bitcoin transactions for DID, right?
 So how do BTC transaction fees come into play?
+_Each newly created ID will pay a transaction fee?_

+With ION can fit 10,000 ID operations in a single bitcoin transaction.\
+(_@csuwildcat_)

 ION doesn't bloat the bitcoin blockchain.
 It gathers multple proofs of identifier events and anchors them with one single small transaction (and dito fee) on the bitcoin blockchain.\
 (_@henkvancann_)